 Finally, CLAS welcomes postsecondary educators in the region to join our Associate Member program, through which faculty from other institutions have access to our libraries and participate in the intellectual life of our community.
 Please contact us if you are interested in becoming an Associate.

 Designed as a public engagement program, the Latin American Briefing Series (LABS) presents influential academic experts, policymakers, and journalists who explore emerging current affairs that will shape future social, political, and economic trends in Latin America.
 Lectures are free and open to the public.
-Full-length videos of previous briefings are available on the LABS page, which also provides links to YouTube videos and podcasts of the series.
+Full-length videos of previous briefings are available on the Publications and Videos page, as well as on YouTube.

 CLAS regularly partners with local community entities to extend dialogue on Latin American issues of interest outside the University campus.
-We host arts and culture events on and off campus, support student and faculty connections with community groups, link connections with professionals in all fields and faculty and students from the University of Chicago, among other initiatives.
+We host arts and culture events on and off campus, and support student and faculty connections with community groups, among other initiatives.

-For more information on any of these programs, please conact Claudia Giribaldi, Outreach and Campus Program Coordinator.
+For more information on any of these programs, please contact Natalie Arsenault, Associate Director.